The Top 4 Yoga Poses to Relax, According to Experts

 - Start on your hands and knees in a tabletop position, with your hands directly below your shoulders and your knees hip width or wider.
 Bring your knees out to the sides and big toes together.

-- Exhale and sink your hips back toward your heels.
+- Exhale and sink your hips back towards your heels.
 Rest your belly between your thighs and your forehead on your mat.

 - Extend your arms out in front of you (palms down) or along your sides (palms up).